planqtn/planqtn/docs/planqtn-studio/build.md

         on MacOSX) and pointing the mouse to the desired location on the canvas, Cltr+V (Cmd+V) will paste the content to the canvas.
 This works across different tabs as well.
+-   **Connecting LEGOs**:
+    -   To connect two legos, click and drag at the leg endpoint of a LEGO and drag the temporary connection line to the other LEGOs leg endpoint
+-   **Undo/Redo**:
+    -   Most operations (except highlights and subnet operations) are stored in the operation history, and as such, you can hit Ctrl+Z (Cmd+Z in OSX) for undo and Ctrl+Y (Cmd+Y in OSX) for redo

 ## Predefined tensors